 Black ShipTo Hell (1962)

-A brilliant analysis of man’s destructive impulse, Brophy’s debut non-fiction volume is a tour de force unconstrained in scope and stunning in originality.
+A brilliant analysis of man’s destructive impulse, Brophy’s debut non-fiction volume is a tour de force unrestrained in scope and stunning in originality.
 A second edition, for which Brophy collated copious detailed notes, was sadly never published.

 Brigid Brophy’s passion for Mozart is evident throughout her oeuvre.
-Mozart the Dramatist (1964) is Brophy’s inspired take on the composer’s psychological adoption of his dramatic themes, “We need not hesitate to accept Don Giovanni as Mozart’s own unconscious autobiography (…)’.
-This brilliant analysis is as valuable to music scholars and practitioners as it is to anyone who is, like me, simply a Mozart appreciator.
+This volume is her inspired take on the composer’s psychological adoption of his dramatic themes, “We need not hesitate to accept Don Giovanni as Mozart’s own unconscious autobiography (…)’.
+This brilliant analysis is as valuable to music scholars and practitioners as it is to anyone who is simply a Mozart appreciator.

-This jeu d’esprit offended lovers of the ‘greats’. (see my photo of part of the contents) Irrepressibly irreverent, slating Hamlet among a host of other classics, this collaboration by my parents and their friend Charles Osborne is vastly entertaining and still riles people.
+This jeu d’esprit offended lovers of the ‘greats’.
+Irrepressibly irreverent, slating Hamlet among a host of other classics, this collaboration by my parents and their friend Charles Osborne is vastly entertaining and still riles people.

 Prancing Novelist (1973)

-Reads (1989).
 This collection includes what I think of as some personal, even mellow, reflections by Brophy.

 Just a few Brophy pamphlets for various societies she belonged to.
 Brigid was a member of the British Humanist Association.

 Brophy's article The Rights of Animals was first published in the Sunday Times in 1965; it threw a firecracker into the moral establishment.
 In making the case for decent treatment of our fellow animals, Brophy ignited a debate and the animal rights movement took a momentous step towards progress.